La-Hai-Nam/Raspi_Room-Quality-Station/source_code(obsolete)/Readme_EN.txt

 3. Basic use:
 Since this project is a comprehensive project, for use, you may need to read the following:
-Please pay attention to which OLED you bought. eg 1:
+Please pay attention to which oled you bought. eg 1:
-	If you bought a 1.3-inch OLED Module (C), enter it in your home directory: sudo make clean
+	If you bought a 1.3-inch oled Module (C), enter it in your home directory: sudo make clean
 		sudo make
 		sudo ./main 1.3c

 eg 2:
-	If you buy a 1.5-inch RGB OLED Module, enter it in your home directory: sudo make clean
+	If you buy a 1.5-inch RGB oled Module, enter it in your home directory: sudo make clean
 		sudo make
 		sudo ./main 1.5rgb

 eg 3:
-	If you buy a 0.91inch OLED Module, please note that since the Module only has IIC interface and the routine defaults to SPI, you need to modify it in config.h, that is:
+	If you buy a 0.91inch oled Module, please note that since the Module only has IIC interface and the routine defaults to SPI, you need to modify it in config.h, that is:
 		#define USE_SPI_4W 	1
 		#define USE_IIC 	0
 	Modified to: